ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Description of Remote Integrity Verification (RIV)

-Attestation requires two interlocking services between the Attester network device and the Verifier:
+Attestation requires two interlocking mechanisms between the Attester network device and the Verifier:

 * Device Identity, the mechanism providing trusted identity, can reassure network managers that the specific devices they ordered from authorized manufacturers for